-Ted R. Bromund studies and writes on Anglo-American relations, U.S. and British relations with Europe and the European Union, America’s leadership role in the world, and international organizations and treaties as senior research fellow in The Heritage Foundation’s Margaret Thatcher Center for Freedom.
+Ted R. Bromund studies and writes on Anglo-American relations, U.S. and British relations with Europe and the European Union, U.S.-Canadian relations, America’s leadership role in the world, and international organizations and treaties as senior research fellow in The Heritage Foundation’s Margaret Thatcher Center for Freedom.

 Bromund, who joined Heritage in 2008, previously served nine years as associate director of International Security Studies at Yale University, a center dedicated to the study and teaching of diplomatic history and grand strategy.

 He received his doctorate in history in 1999 from Yale.
 He also holds two master’s degrees in history from Yale and a bachelor of arts degree from Iowa’s Grinnell College.
 His doctoral thesis on Britain’s first application to the European Economic Community won the Samuel H. Beer Dissertation Prize from the American Political Science Association’s British Politics Group.

 At Yale, he was a lecturer in history beginning in 1999, and in international affairs for the master of arts program beginning in 2004.
 In Washington, D.C., he has served as an adjunct professor of strategic studies in the Strategic Studies Program at the Johns Hopkins University School of Advanced International Studies.